snipercup/wip-ai-dungeon-mods/README.md

 Adds the following State-Engine entry types:
 * `$Player` - To describe player characters.
 * `$NPC` - To describe other characters in your adventure.
-* `$Location` - To describe the player's current location or provide context to the world.
+* `$Scene` - To describe the current scene or provide context to the world.
 * `$Lore` - To describe your world in a general manner.
 * `$State` - To describe important and changing state for any of these previous entries.